polysyllabic/chaos/docs/chaosConfigFiles.md

 The `applies_to` key inticates which commands are blocked. (_Required_)

-This class of modifier accepts the `while` and `unless` keys as options, and if one of these is set, the signal will only be blocked if the `while` condition is true or the `unless` condition is false.
+This class of modifier accepts the `while` key as an options, and if this is set, the signal will only be blocked if the `while` condition is true.

 In addition to the general keys defined above, this class of modifier accepts the following additional
 key: